Equine Programming Serves as Alternative Experiential Therapy for Anxious Teens

 As our Equine Specialist, Anne Westall, will tell you, “You can’t hide your feelings from a horse.”
 When our students are engaged with the horses in equine programming, the horse emulates the physical and emotional states of the student, thus providing immediate and honest feedback.
 This allows for a better understanding of certain patterns exhibited by the student and how their actions affect others close to them.
 When students learn to approach horses in a way that the horse reflects and responds positively we see an increase in their confidence.

 “Horses are actually pretty cool.
-They’ll take deep breathes with you and kind of reflect back to your energy levels.
+They’ll take deep breaths with you and kind of reflect back to your energy levels.
 So, if you get really relaxed, they’ll actually fall asleep,” describes Anne.
 “Often, teens aren’t aware that other people can pick up their anxious energy, but observing horses become skittish helps students recognize that they are feeling the same way and to practice mindfulness skills that they’ve been learning throughout the program.”

 How Does Equine Programming Align with a Wilderness Therapy Model?